juancarlospaco/nim-firejail/README.md

 - API is a 1-1 copy of the CLI Firejails API, so any Firejails Docs work too.
 - Best Linux Security made super easy, just 4 `proc`, ~`32` Lines of code.
-- Timeout is on Hours, up to `255` hours, `byte` type, when timeout is reached Jail is auto stopped.
+- Timeout is on Hours, up to `255` hours, `byte` type, when the timeout is reached the Jail is auto stopped.
 - `dnsServers` is 1 array of 4 strings, for 4 DNS Servers, `array[4, string]` type, 4 IP addresses must be provided.
 - `blacklist` is 1 seq of strings, `seq[string]` type, paths must exist.
 - `whitelist` is 1 seq of strings, `seq[string]` type, paths must exist.
-- `hostsFile` is 1 file path string, `string` type, file must exist.
+- `hostsFile` is 1 file path string, will be the Jails `/etc/hosts`, `string` type, file must exist.
 - `chroot` is 1 folder path string, `string` type, folder must exist.
 - `tmpfs` is 1 folder path string, `string` type, folder must exist.
 - Run `nim doc firejails.nim` for more Documentation.